Tesla Autopilot: Autopark

 Autopark is capable of parking the vehicle for the driver.
-Users are given the option to use Autopark when the vehicle detects an empty parking space.
-Autopark maneuvers the vehicles into the parking spot.
-To activate the system, drivers were required to slowly drive past an empty spot until the system detected the space.
+Users are given the option to use Autopark when the vehicle detects an empty parking space, and Autopark maneuvers the vehicles into the parking spot.
+At first, to activate the system, drivers were required to slowly drive past an empty spot until the system detected the space.
 In 2024, Tesla released a redesigned Autopark, which uses the vehicle's cameras and introduced a "tap-to-park" system.
-Users are shown all possible parking spots and are able to choose a specific spot for Autopark to park in.
+Users are shown all possible parking spots and are able to choose a specific spot.
 Autopark currently is only able to back into spaces.

 Full Self-Driving (FSD)

-Full Self-Driving is the top end of the three packages, featuring traffic light and stop sign recognition and Autosteer on City Streets.
+Full Self-Driving is the top end of the packages, featuring traffic light and stop sign recognition and "Autosteer on City Streets".
 Visualizations displayed on the vehicle's screen are more detailed and the vehicle is able to navigate local roads, similar to Navigate on Autopilot.
-FSD is available for all current Tesla models, including the Cybertruck.
+As of April 2026, FSD is available in North America for all current Tesla models, including the Cybertruck.

-FSD also includes minor features such as Vision-based Attention Monitoring.

 Pricing

-In 2015, Autopilot was $2,500 on a Model S. In 2016, Enhanced Autopilot was $5,000, and FSD was an add-on for $3,000.
+In 2015, Autopilot was US$2,500 on a Model S. In 2016, Enhanced Autopilot (EAP) was $5,000, and FSD was an add-on for $3,000.
 In April 2019, basic Autopilot was included in every Tesla car, and FSD was $5,000, growing to $10,000 in October 2020 and $15,000 in September 2022.
 As the price of FSD increased, the fraction of buyers who purchased it steadily declined, from an estimated 37% in 2019 to 22% in 2020 to 12% in 2021.

-Starting in 2021, the company offered a subscription for FSD for $199 per month or $99 per month if the customer had already purchased Enhanced Autopilot.
+Starting in 2021, the company offered a subscription for FSD for $199 per month or $99 per month if the customer had already purchased EAP.
 In September 2023, the price of FSD was reduced to $12,000.
-In April 2024 with the removal of EAP, Tesla reduced the FSD subscription price to $99 per month for either new users or users who had already purchased Enhanced Autopilot, and reduced the purchase price of FSD to $8,000.
-Tesla's dropping of the price of the service ran opposite Musk's earlier statements about how the price of FSD would continue to increase, and angered existing FSD users who paid the higher prices previously.
+In April 2024 with the removal of EAP, Tesla reduced the FSD subscription price to $99 per month for either new users or users who had already purchased EAP, and reduced the purchase price of FSD to $8,000.
+The reduction ran opposite Musk's earlier statements about how the price of FSD would continue to increase, and angered existing FSD users who paid the higher prices.

+In February 2026, Tesla ended the sale of FSD to consumers, leaving subscribing as the only option.
+Musk also stated that as FSD becomes more capable, the subscription price will increase.
+For EAP owners, the subscription price was reduced to $49 per month.